icopy-site/awesome/docs/awesome/free-for-dev.md

   * [codebasehq.com](https://www.codebasehq.com/) — One free project with 100 MB space and 2 users
   * [codeberg.org](https://codeberg.org/) - Unlimited public and private Git repos
   * [gitea.com](https://www.gitea.com/) - Unlimited public and private Git repos
-  * [github.com](https://github.com/) — Unlimited public repositories and unlimited private repositories (up to 3 collaborators) with Pipelines for CI/CD
+  * [github.com](https://github.com/) — Unlimited public repositories and unlimited private repositories (with unlimited collaborators) with Pipelines for CI/CD
   * [gitlab.com](https://about.gitlab.com/) — Unlimited public and private Git repos with unlimited collaborators, with Pipelines for CI/CD, and 10 GB space per repo
   * [ionicframework.com](https://ionicframework.com/appflow) - Repo and tools to develop applications with Ionic, also you have an ionic repo
   * [NotABug](https://notabug.org) — NotABug.org is a free-software code collaboration platform for freely licensed projects, Git-based